Ukrainka (air base): History

 The other two regiments listed under the control of the 326th TBAD by AirForces Monthly in 2007 were the 200th Heavy Bomber Air Regiment at Belaya, near Irkutsk, and the 444th Heavy Bomber Air Regiment at Vozdvizhenka (Ussuriysk).

 In 2009 there were extensive Air Force reductions.
 Strategic bomber units were reduced to three, with Ukrainka becoming the home of the 6952nd Air Base (warfare.ru reporting that it was the former 79th Heavy Bomber Aviation Regiment).

+On June 1, 2025, as part of Operation Spider's Web, an attack on this air base was repelled as the truck carrying FPV drones exploded.